atomicframeworks/stylize.js/README.md

 ```

 #### Removing properties
-Set the property to null or undefined to remove the property from the style declaration
+Set the property to null or undefined to remove it from the style declaration.

 #### Example
 ```js